Consumer Technology Association: CTAPAC

-CTAPAC is CTA's political action committee.
+CTAPAC is CTA's political action committee, registered with the Federal Election Commission in March 2002 (FEC committee ID C00375048) and headquartered in Arlington, Virginia.
+The committee is a corporate PAC that solicits contributions from CTA member-company executives and disburses them to federal candidates, leadership PACs, and party committees.
+In the 2017–2018 cycle, CTAPAC raised $478,819 and made $380,194 in contributions to federal candidates, split approximately 60% to Republicans and 40% to Democrats; in the 2021–2022 cycle, the committee raised $430,312 and made $212,300 in candidate contributions, split approximately 60% to Democrats and 40% to Republicans.
+Including individual contributions from CTA-affiliated personnel, organization-wide federal contributions in the 2024 cycle totaled $519,287 (44.92% to Democrats, 55.08% to Republicans), with the largest single recipients being the National Republican Senatorial Committee and the National Republican Congressional Committee at $30,000 each, followed by Representatives Mariannette Miller-Meeks ($19,900) and John Curtis ($15,000).
+The 2016 cycle was CTA's highest, at $577,226 (70.41% Republican).
+Oversight of CTAPAC has historically been part of the portfolio of CTA's vice president of congressional affairs.

 CTA Foundation

 In 2009, CTA established a charitable foundation dedicated to providing seniors and the disabled with technology in order to enhance their quality of life.
 Selfhelp Community Services, an eldercare service organization, in New York City received the first grant issued by what was originally called the CEA Foundation.
 The grant was dedicated to reducing social isolation and providing better access to community services among homebound seniors using computer and internet technology.

 Hall of Fame

 The CTA maintains a Hall of Fame, to which notable contributors to the field of consumer electronics are named.